US STOCKS-S&P 500 ends 6-day winning streak on 'cliff' anxiety

 While the Federal Reserve's announcement on Wednesday of a new round of economic stimulus bolstered stocks, Chairman Ben Bernanke's comments that monetary policy would not be sufficient to offset the impact of the fiscal cliff weighed on sentiment.

-Apple's stock (AAPL.O), down 1.7 percent at $529.69, was among the biggest drags on the Nasdaq in Thursday's session, while International Business Machines (IBM.N), down 0.5 percent at $191.99, was among the biggest weights on the Dow.
+Apple's stock, down 1.7 percent at $529.69, was among the biggest drags on the Nasdaq in Thursday's session, while International Business Machines, down 0.5 percent at $191.99, was among the biggest weights on the Dow.
 A U.S. jury found that Apple's iPhone infringed three patents owned by MobileMedia Ideas.

 The Dow Jones industrial average tumbled 74.73 points, or 0.56 percent, to 13,170.72 at the close.
 The Standard & Poor's 500 Index fell 9.03 points, or 0.63 percent, to 1,419.45.
 The Nasdaq Composite Index slid 21.65 points, or 0.72 percent, to end at 2,992.16.